jh-midi/portmidi-lisp/README.md

 I have just tested on sbcl but this should work with all Lisp implementation with CFFI port.

+you have to look at the official portmidi doc

 Work in progress ... adding writesysex